DUNE-DAQ/daq-release/docs/development_workflow_gitflow.md

 Package maintainers are the primary developers who make version tags of a package.
 The following workflow should be used when doing so.

 1. Check the state of the `develop` branch: verify all pull requests related to the planed release have been reviewed and merged;
-2. Create a release branch; (`git checkout -b release-v2.2.0 develop`)
+2. Create a release preparation branch (e.g. `git checkout -b prep-release/dunedaq-v2.2.0`);
 3. Make necessary changes such as bump versions in `CMakeLists.txt` in the release branch, commit and push;
+4. Create new tag on the release preparation branch;
-4. Optional: (especially if protection rules are in place for the `master` branch)create a pull request of the release branch against both the `master` branch;
+4. Create a pull request of the release preparation branch against the `develop` branch;
-5. If not using step 4, merge the release branch to `master` (`git checkout master; git merge --no-ff release-v2.2.0 # always use the --no-ff option`), otherwise review&merge the pull requests (preferably done by other developers, protection rules can be set to enforce reviewing rules);
-6. Tag the master branch; (`git tag -a v2.2.0 # use annotated tag`)
-7. Merge the release branch to `develop` (if protection rules are in place for `develop`, one may need to create another pull request in this case); (`git checkout develop; git merge --no-ff release-v2.2.0`)
-8. Optional: delete the release branch.
+5. Review and merge the pull requests.
+This can be done by another developer, or use the "auto approval" GitHub Action to add a dummy approval to the PR.

 ## Useful tips